manassaloi/manassaloi.github.io/_posts/2016-01-11-deepwork-cal-newport.markdown

 ---

+**Note:** While reading a book whenever I come across something interesting, I highlight it on my Kindle.
+Later I turn those highlights into a blogpost.
+It is not a complete summary of the book.
+These are my notes which I intend to go back to later.
+Lets start!

 Make sure you have time in your schedule for this book.
 It is also good to take notes as you read as it might get a bit too much to take in and retain.